Risk management process is a laid down steps adopted to prevent or mitigate risk; 5 Key Elements of the Risk Management Process

 Note that personnel expertise and experience are very indispensable tools in risk identification.

-- ANALYSE THE RISK: After identifying the risks, all risks should be properly analysed.
-Risk analysis result will help in risk prioritization and in setting up a control plan for effective management.
+After identifying the risks, all risks should be properly analyzed.
+Risk analysis results will help in risk prioritization and in setting up a control plan for effective management.
 Risk analysis makes use of the probability and severity of occurrence.
-A full detail of risk analysis is captured in “Risk assessment”.
+Full detail of risk analysis is captured in “Risk assessment”.

-Based on the type of risk and its priority, different kind of control could be relevant,
+Based on the type of risk and its priority, different kinds of control could be relevant,

 Like: